dimanikulin/fva/FVADocMD/AUTHORHISTORY.md

 That time my album kept more than 30 thousand items inside.
 That search process looked like
 <img src="Images/Asearchinphotoalbumwith30thousandphotos.gif" alt="Asearchinphotoalbumwith30thousandphotos.gif" />

 &nbsp;&nbsp;&nbsp; Of course, we found nothing that time.
-Therefore, I started looking for a solution to search in [Multimedia Data](./MULTIMEDIADATA.md) in automatic way.
+Therefore, I started looking for a solution to search in [Multimedia Data](./MULTIMEDIADATA.md) in an automatic way.
 What I found as a solution were the [Multimedia IR systems](./MULTIMEDIAIRSYSTEMS.md).
 However, there are many Multimedia IR Systems and it was a long way to choose one of them to start searching in a way that is more efficient.
 So, the IR Multimedia Systems were analyzed that are present on the market and available for end users.